Esri/geoportal-server-harvester/README.md

 Deploying war file:

-1. Deploy 'geoportal-application\geoportal-harvester-war\target\geoportal-harvester-war-<version>.war' into the web server of your choice.
+1. Deploy 'geoportal-application\geoportal-harvester-war\target\geoportal-harvester-war-&lt;version&gt;.war' into the web server of your choice.

 ## Requirements